Mariners vs. Padres Player Props Betting Odds

-Ty France and Juan Soto are among the players with prop bets available when the Seattle Mariners and the San Diego Padres meet at PETCO Park on Tuesday (at 9:40 PM ET).
+Player prop bet odds for Juan Soto, Ty France and others are available when the San Diego Padres host the Seattle Mariners at PETCO Park on Wednesday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!